GurjeetSingh007/BookStore/GurjeetsBookStore/README.txt

 12:59am - modified category interface and added update method in categoryRepositry class 01:28am - removed throw new exception line from category repositry 02:08am - Created ISP_CAll interface with it's class SP_Call and implemented properties and methods of the class with connect to interface.
+03:16am - created Inter face for IUnitOWork and implemented inner properties 03:19am - Created Class For UnitOfWork and addd potiential fix whit implementation of methods.
+03:20am - Added reference as Scoped of both UnitOfwork in startup.cs